Close Cookie Preference Manager

 COP is attended by the countries that signed the UN climate change treaty in 1994, the UN Framework Convention on Climate Change or ‘UNFCCC’.

-From the 7th to the 18th of November, the 27th COP summit is taking place in Sharm El-Sheik, with world leaders and representatives from more than 190 countries expected to attend the summit.
+From the 30th of November to the 12th of December, the 28th COP summit is taking place in Dubai, with world leaders and representatives from more than 195 countries expected to attend the summit.

 The good news is that scientists are predicting emissions will no longer rise after 2030, and the IEA’s recent analysis suggests that emissions from energy will peak by 2025—a historic turning point.

-However, looking longer term, UNFCCC analysis of the combined climate pledges (Nationally determined contributions or NDCs, something you will hear a lot about during COP) of 193 countries still sees the world hitting 2.5℃ by the end of the century.
-That's after all countries agreed to update and improve their targets after COP26 at Glasgow last year.
+However, looking longer term, the UNFCCC's analysis of the combined climate pledges (nationally determined contributions or NDCs, something you will hear about a lot during COP) of 193 countries still sees the world hitting 2.5℃ by the end of the century.
+That's after all countries agreed to update and improve their targets after COP26 at Glasgow.

 We don’t need to spell out just how dangerous a 2.5℃ rise would be, not least after another year of record-breaking climate and extreme weather impacts.
-As it stands, there is almost a 50-50 chance of 1.5℃ being reached, even if just temporarily, in the next 5 years, and we stand on the brink of a number of tipping points.
+As it stands, there is almost a 50-50 chance of 1.5℃ being reached in the next 5 years, and we stand on the brink of a number of tipping points.
 As such, the UNEP has warned global leaders that ‘only an urgent system-wide transformation can avoid climate disaster’.

-We cannot solve the climate crisis without strong and widespread policies, regulations and laws that only governments can provide.
+We cannot solve the climate crisis without strong, widespread policies, regulations and laws that only governments can provide.

 Developed countries have fallen short of meeting their promise to provide $100 billion a year to help developing countries finance climate mitigation and adaptation.
-Furthermore, despite parties signing a pledge to halt deforestation by 2030, global deforestation rates are at an all-time high.
+We've seen countries approving the development of new oil and gas fields, and despite parties signing a pledge to halt deforestation by 2030, global deforestation rates are at an all-time high.

 To avoid irreversible climate impacts, we need to accelerate action.

-Furthermore, the collective impact of making small changes should not be underestimated, particularly when these impacts are multiplied across millions of people and businesses.
+We also shouldn't underestimate the collective impact of making small changes, particularly when these impacts are multiplied across millions of people and businesses.

 Consumption is one of the biggest drivers of climate change.
 So, we can all play our part in limiting the damaging effects of climate change by making more sustainable choices and signalling our intent to do so.